acmailer/acmailer/README.md

 [![License](https://img.shields.io/github/license/acmailer/acmailer.svg?style=flat-square)](https://github.com/acmailer/acmailer/blob/master/LICENSE.txt)
 [![Paypal Donate](https://img.shields.io/badge/Donate-paypal-blue.svg?style=flat-square&logo=paypal&colorA=cccccc)](https://acel.me/donate)

 This module provides an easy and flexible way to send emails from **Mezzio** and **Laminas MVC** applications (formerly known as Zend Expressive and Zend MVC).
-It allows you to preconfigure emails and transport configurations, and then send those emails at runtime.
+It allows you to pre-configure emails and transports, and then send those emails at runtime.

-You will be able to compose emails from templates, and easily attach files to those emails using different strategies.
+You will be able to compose emails from templates, and easily add attachments using different strategies.

 ## Installation